preetu4422-netizen/Library_Management_Project-SQL/README.md

 ## Objectives

-1. **Set up a library management database: Design and create a relational database for managing branches, employees, members, books, and transactions.
+1. **Set up a library management database**: Design and create a relational database for managing branches, employees, members, books, and transactions.
-2. **Data Integrity: Define primary keys, foreign keys, and constraints to maintain consistency and prevent invalid data.
+2. **Data Integrity**: Define primary keys, foreign keys, and constraints to maintain consistency and prevent invalid data.
-3. **Library Operations: Implement SQL queries for adding, updating, deleting, and retrieving library records (books, members, issued and returned books).
+3. **Library Operations**: Implement SQL queries for adding, updating, deleting, and retrieving library records (books, members, issued and returned books).
-4. **Reporting & Insights: Use SQL queries to generate reports such as most issued books, rental income by category, members with multiple issued books, and pending returns.
+4. **Reporting & Insights**: Use SQL queries to generate reports such as most issued books, rental income by category, members with multiple issued books, and pending returns.
-5. **Scalability: Provide a structured database that can be extended with advanced features like stored procedures, triggers, and views for real-world applications.
+5. **Scalability**: Provide a structured database that can be extended with advanced features like stored procedures, triggers, and views for real-world applications.

 ## Project Structure